First date advice: the 10 missteps that could cost you a second date

 1. Suggesting a ‘fancy’ first date idea

 Forget the latest ritzy restaurant.
 84% of Canadians surveyed think that the ideal first date is a casual one.
 That means you’re best off finding a top spot for a get-know-you coffee instead going all out.
 Stuck for ideas?
-Try our coffee picks in Vancouver or Montreal.
+Try our guide to perfect coffee date.

 2. Lying about being a smoker